llm-tools/embedJs/README.md

     .build();
 ```

--   Now that you have your instance of `LLMApplication`, you can use it to query against the data set, like so -
+-   That's it!
+Now that you have your instance of `LLMApplication`, you can use it to query against the data set, like so -

 ```TS
 await llmApplication.query('What is paxos?');